kevnat/bamazon/README.md

 # bamazon
 Bamazon, a music store command-line interface.

-## Config
+## Configuration
+Run sql found within schema.sql.
-create a config.js file with the following information specific to your local database:
+Then create a config.js file with the following information specific to your local database:
 ```
 var config = {
     host: 'localhost',